Yugandhar9550/Explainable-Satellite-Image-Analysis-and-Crop-Recommendation-using-Deep-Learning-and-XAI/README.md

-AgroVision XAI - Explainable Satellite Image Analysis and Crop Recommendation System

-An AI-powered agricultural decision support system that analyzes satellite images using **Deep Learning and Explainable AI (XAI)** to detect land features and recommend suitable crops for cultivation.
-This project was developed as a **B.Tech Final Year Project** with the goal of combining Artificial Intelligence and agriculture to create a practical solution that supports smarter farming decisions.

-Project Overview

-Agriculture plays an important role in food security, but selecting the right crop based on land conditions remains a challenge for many farmers.Traditional crop selection depends mostly on manual observation and experience, which may not always provide accurate results.AgroVision XAI solves this problem by analyzing satellite images, detecting land characteristics, and generating explainable crop recommendations using AI.The system not only provides predictions but also explains the reasoning behind recommendations, making AI decisions more transparent and reliable.

-Features

- 🛰️ Satellite image analysis using Deep Learning
- 🌍 Land feature detection using YOLOv8
- 🌱 Intelligent crop recommendation based on detected land conditions 🧠 Explainable AI (XAI) based decision explanation
- 📊 Prediction visualization
- 📈 Crop market insights
- 🤖 Agribot assistant for farmer interaction
- 🌐 Multi-language support
- 📄 Report generation
- 👤 User authentication system
- 🛠️ Admin dashboard for monitoring users and predictions

-How It Works

-1. User uploads a satellite image through the web applicatio
-2. YOLOv8 deep learning model analyzes the image.
-3. System detects land features such as:
-   * Agricultural land
-   * Water regions
-   * Forest areas
-   * Dry/Barren regions
-   * Urban areas
-4. XAI-based recommendation engine processes detected features.
-5. Suitable crops are recommended with clear explanations.
-6. Results are displayed with visualization and stored for future reference.

-Technology Stack
-Programming Language
-* Python
-Artificial Intelligence & Computer Vision
-* YOLOv8 (Ultralytics)
-* Deep Learning
-* Explainable AI (XAI)
-* OpenCV
-* NumPy
-Backend
-* Flask
-Database
-* MySQL
-Frontend
-* HTML5
-* CSS3
-* JavaScript
-Tools
-* VS Code
-* Git & GitHub

-Project Outcomes

-✔ Successfully detected land features from satellite images ✔ Generated suitable crop recommendations using AI
-✔ Improved transparency using Explainable AI techniques ✔ Developed an interactive full-stack web application ✔ Connected AI predictions with real-world agricultural decision-making

-Skills Demonstrated
-* Machine Learning
-* Deep Learning
-* Computer Vision
-* Full Stack Web Development
-* Database Management
-* AI Model Integration
-* Problem Solving
-* Team Collaboration

-Team
-Developed as a B.Tech Final Year Project by a team of 3 members.

-Future Enhancements

-* Integration with real-time satellite data
-* Weather-based crop recommendation
-* Soil parameter analysis
-* Mobile application development
-* Advanced AI chatbot integration

-Conclusion

-AgroVision XAI bridges the gap between artificial intelligence and agriculture by providing explainable, reliable, and user-friendly crop recommendations.

-⭐ If you find this project useful, consider giving it a star!
+# 🌱 AgroVision XAI - Satellite Image Analysis & Crop Recommendation System

+Agriculture has always been close to me, and this project started with a simple thought — how can technology help farmers make better decisions?

+AgroVision XAI is an AI-based web application developed as our B.Tech final year project.
+Our team of three worked on building a system that analyzes satellite images, understands land conditions, and recommends suitable crops with clear explanations.

+Instead of only focusing on predictions, we wanted the system to show why a particular recommendation was made.
+For this, we integrated Explainable AI (XAI) to make the results more transparent and understandable.

+## 🚀 What Our Project Does

+- Analyzes satellite images using a deep learning model.

+- Detects different land features such as agricultural areas, water regions, forests, dry lands, and urban regions.

+- Suggests suitable crops based on detected land conditions.

+- Provides explainable results so users can understand the reason behind recommendations.

+- Helps in making better agricultural decisions using AI.

+## ✨ Features Implemented

+- Satellite image-based land analysis

+- YOLOv8 based land feature detection

+- XAI-powered crop recommendation system

+- User login and prediction history

+- Interactive dashboard

+- Multilingual support for better accessibility

+- Agribot assistant for agriculture-related queries

+- Crop market insights

+- Downloadable prediction reports

+## 🛠️ Technologies Used
+- Python
+- YOLOv8
+- Explainable AI (XAI)
+- OpenCV
+- NumPy
+- Flask
+- HTML
+- CSS
+- JavaScript
+- MySQL
+- VS Code
+- Git & GitHub

+## ⚙️ Working Flow

+1. User uploads a satellite image.

+2. The trained YOLOv8 model processes the image.

+3. Land features are detected from the image.

+4. The recommendation system analyzes the detected results.

+5. Suitable crops are suggested with explainable reasoning.

+6. Users can view predictions, insights, and download reports.

+## 📚 What I Learned

+Working on this project helped me improve my understanding of:

+- Applying AI to solve real-world problems

+- Deep learning model integration

+- Computer vision techniques

+- Backend development with Flask

+- Database connectivity

+- Building complete end-to-end applications

+- Working effectively as a team

+## 🔮 Future Improvements

+- Real-time satellite image integration

+- Weather-based crop suggestions

+- Soil analysis support

+- Mobile application development

+- More advanced AI assistant features

+## Final Note

+This project was more than just an academic requirement for us.
+It was an opportunity to explore how Artificial Intelligence can support agriculture and create solutions that can make a real impact.

+Building AgroVision XAI helped us connect technology with real-world farming challenges while improving our practical development skills.